 The procedure may fail to provide the anatomic location of the fistula within the gastrointestinal tract.
 Edema, debris, or a large abscess may hinder fistulograms by blocking the flow of contrast material.
 Fistulograms are not recommended if sepsis is present—a potentially life-threatening response to infection.

-Often, information concerning potential fistulas or sinuses and their communications can be obtained from CT scans performed after ingestion of oral contrast.
-Contrast-enhanced CT may be able to identify connections from the bowel to any surrounding structures or skin.
+Often, information concerning potential fistulas or sinuses and their communications can be obtained from CT or MR scans performed after ingestion of oral contrast.
+Contrast-enhanced CT or MR may be able to identify connections from the bowel to any surrounding structures or skin.